GSMA PathFinder Applications

-Application providers that send tex messages to subscribers use PathFinder to identify the correct service provider for direct delivery.
+Application providers that send text messages to subscribers use GSMA PathFinder to identify the correct service provider for direct delivery.
 Typical applications are transaction notifications from banks to their customers, two factor authentication and appointment notifications.

 RCS and VoLTE Interconnect